-Engine assembly/valve timing holes - general information and usage whilst the crankshaft/camshaft are locked in position.
+Engine assembly/valve timing holes - general information and usage

+Note: Do not attempt to rotate the engine whilst the crankshaft/camshaft are locked in position.
 If the engine is to be left in this state for a long period of time, it is a good idea to place warning notices inside the vehicle, and in the engine compartment.
 This will reduce the possibility of the engine being accidentally cranked on the starter motor, which is likely to cause damage with the locking pins in place.

 1 On all models, timing holes are drilled in the camshaft sprocket and in the rear of the flywheel.
-The holes are used to ensure that the crankshaft and camshaft are correctly positioned when assembling the engine (to prevent the valves contacting the pistons when from rotating.
+The holes are used to ensure that the crankshaft and camshaft are correctly positioned when assembling the engine (to prevent the valves contacting the pistons when refitting the cylinder head), or refitting the timing belt.
+When the timing holes are aligned with access holes in the cylinder head and the front of the cylinder block, suitable diameter pins can be inserted to lock both the camshaft and crankshaft in position, preventing them from rotating.
 Proceed as follows.